mozilla-l10n/localizer-documentation/src/tools/pontoon/translation_workspace.md

 Each entry contains:
 * The name of the translator and their profile picture (linking to their profile).
+* The role of the translator within the locale and project
 * How long ago the entry was submitted (hover over to see the full date and time as a tooltip).
 * The translation.
 * Icons indicating translation status (see below).